PRP Specialist

 Platelet-rich plasma (PRP) is sourced from a component of your blood called platelets.
 Platelets aid in blood clotting and are full of powerful proteins known as growth factors.
 These growth factors are an integral part of your body's innate healing process.

-Although your body heals naturally over time thanks to the presence of these growth factors, it's possible to speed up the healing process by injecting PRP around a damaged or injured area.
-PRP has 5-10 times as many growth factors as ordinary blood, which allows for accelerated healing.
+Although your body heals naturally over time due to the presence of these growth factors, it's possible to speed up the healing process by injecting PRP around a damaged or injured area.
+PRP has 5-10 times as many growth factors as ordinary blood, promoting quicker healing.

 What injuries can PRP treat?